 Joint Control Commission holds meeting

-Chisinau, 23 July /MOLDPRES/ - The Joint Control Commission (JCC) held a weekly meeting on 22 July, the Reintegration Policies Bureau has reported.
+Chisinau, 10 June /MOLDPRES/ - The Joint Control Commission (JCC) held a meeting in Bender today.